rogerallen/trove/README.md

 ## To Do

 If there is interest, consider helping with these items:
+* select text in the editor, send to repl via some key combo.
 * open a file to insert into the text editor
-* select text in the editor, send to repl via some key combo.
-* redirect the text from the terminal into the repl area
+* redirect the stdout/stderr text from the terminal into the repl area
+* set dial values from Clojure
+* prevent reloading via dialog box
 * vi keybindings?
+* do we need more security than limiting webserver to localhost?

 ## Example